miralao/miralao.github.io/Organizations/AfricanUnion.md

-The **African Union** is an international organization and one of the [world superpowers](../World/Superpowers.md).
-It was founded in 0 AU.
+The **African Union** is an international organization founded in 0 AU.